-Today is world environment day.
-It gives us an opportunity to take a stock of what we can do make our planet survive and thrive.
+Today is the world environment day.
+It allows us to take a stock of what we can do make our planet survive and thrive.
 Here is our 5 ways you can go green.

-We are talking about shiny thing which wraps things we buy, the containers which store food we order and several others.
-While we would love to have a scenario where whatever we discard can be recycled or resued , truth is that number is less than 20 %.
+We are talking about the shiny thing which wraps things we buy the containers which store food we order and several others.
+While we would love to have a scenario where whatever we discard can be recycled or reused, truth is that number is less than 20 %.
 So till then instead of ordering in, go out and eat.
 Take containers with you when you step out to pack food/leftovers.
 This avoids both food waste and packaging with it.
 Buy from places which don’t put stuff in unnecessary packaging.
 If prices are not too different online/ offline buy offline you will save on bubble wrap, cardboard and several other layers of packaging.

-We are staring at very dramatically water less future, so it is time to ration like hell.
-These can be simple ones like DIY water aerator which can cut down water supply significantly or if you are redoing your house then try reusing washing machine waste water for toilets like here.
+We are staring at a very dramatically water-less future, so it is time to ration like hell.
+These can be simple ones like DIY water aerator which can cut down water supply significantly or if you are redoing your house then try reusing washing machine wastewater for toilets like here.

-Till few yrs back, solar power was quite expensive, however with increasing demand and favourable policies.
-Any company/shop/ home which gets reasonable amount of sun can practically generate their own power with payback of 2-3 yrs.
+Till a few yrs back, solar power was quite expensive, however with increasing demand and favourable policies.
+Any company/shop/ home which gets a reasonable amount of sun can practically generate their power with payback of 2-3 yrs.
 This would mean lesser coal being burnt for electricity which I am sure you know is good for everyone.